FNGgames/BitFields/README.md

 ## Bit Manipulation

 Get / Set / Unset / Flip a _single bit_ using the index of that bit.<br>
-The operations mutate the data in this struct, usual caveats for mutable value-types apply.<b>
+The operations mutate the data in this struct, usual caveats for mutable value-types apply.<br>

 `GetBit(int index);`<br>
 `SetBit(int index);`<br>